catawba-data-mining/CIS-3902-Data-Mining/README.md

 # Data-Mining
 This site provides resources for an introductory course in Data Mining.
-Students need a background in Python and Statistics in order to be successful in the class.
+Students need an introductory background in Python and Statistics in order to be successful in the class.
 For students that need a review of either Python or Statistics, please use the resources provided in "Preparation for Class: A Review of Python and Statistics" or use resources of your choosing.

 RESOURCES